 Software architecture

 Our project is to build a fully analog and passive device/module.
 As far as we know, there is no data processing or network connectivity to consider during the course of the project.
 Because of this, we will likely not need to build any software architecture or environments.
-All measurements will be done using standard lab equipment and there is no need for microcontroller programming nor the need to implement our design digitally with FPGAs or even create a prototype, CAD or otherwise.
+All measurements will be done using “standard” lab equipment and there is no need for microcontroller programming nor the need to implement our design digitally with FPGAs. .

 Back up plans (What if things go wrong?
 What can we fall back on?)

-As the project progresses, we will start to see how far we can actually take this.
-While our goal to create or at least model an amazing broadband device which performs frequency multiplication as well as it does phase shifting and preferably in environments ranging from a temperature controlled laboratory to possible extreme temperatures in the field.
-So if things start to go wrong we can start to think more realistically and narrow our operating bandwidth or design it for one specific purpose such as pulse generation or phase shifting.
+Due to entering uncertain times with the COVID-19 pandemic,we have had to restrict the amount of hardware deliverables we are able to produce.
+Our back-up plan entails halting hardware progress after measuring 144Mhz bandwidth model to the best of our ability using either a NanoVNA or scope or sending hardware via USPS to be measured by industry sponsors at the Rohde and Schwarz lab.

+If we reach the June soft deadline for technical work on this capstone (See Project Timeline section) before completing all measurements, we will shift to White paper drafting and simulations of the low bandwidth prototype.
+Following that, we will focus on design of high frequency prototype design process with aid of simulations for next team to pick up from

 Verification Plans

 After modeling our NLTL design, we may begin looking at constructing them in the lab.
-To meet the requirements given by our industry sponsor we need to perform many RF/Microwave tests such as impedance matching and scattering parameters by use of a VNA, output power likely through use of high bandwidth spectrum analyzers.
+To meet the requirements given by our industry sponsor we need to perform many RF/Microwave tests such as impedance matching and scattering parameters by use of a VNA, output power likely through use of high bandwidth spectrum analyzers may need to be carried out by sponsors.
 We will need to consider power measurements for a wide range of biasing voltages on the varactors.

-For further testing, we will likely use provided ovens on-site at Rohde and Schwarz.
-By use of these, we may be able to measure device performance as we tweak the ambient temperature of the device.
+Which will be accomplished by measurements of S-parameters with differing bias and limited transient analysis (particularly rise time) using an Oscilloscope.

+.
 All measurements will be weighed against our expectations generated during the research and modeling phase of the project.

 Timeline